-In the Catholic church, the celebration of mass is the high point of the week’s services, and the worship service is often simply called the mass.
-Some Protestant worship services, too, focus on the sacrament, notably in Episcopalian or Anglican churches.
-In reacting against Rome have we evangelicals drifted away from the Bible and pushed...
+In the Catholic church, the celebration of mass is the high point of the week’s services, and the worship service is often simply called "the mass".
+Some Protestant worship services, too, focus on the sacrament, notably in Episcopalian/Anglican churches.
+In reacting against Rome have we evangelicals drifted away from the Bible and pushed communion into...
 Continue Reading →

 In 1995 I published "Running in Circles: how to find freedom from addictive behavior" with Baker Book House.
 It is written with the addict in mind, using straightforward language for the person who isn't necessarily a Christian.
 Now you can buy a copy from Amazon.com as a Kindle book.

-Have you been told that the word for "sin" literally means "missing the mark" in the original Greek?
+Have you been told that the "sin" literally means "missing the mark" in the original Greek?
 In fact, it does not.
 The verb "hamartano" (αμαρτανω) was sometimes used in pre-Classical and Classical Greek to refer to missing a target.
-Homer uses it in the Iliad to speak of a man who failed to...
+Homer uses it in the Iliad to speak of a man who failed to hit his...
 Continue Reading →